patrickleungwl/snippets/results.md

 ## Test Results

-With the compiler optimization level set to O1, the timing of the array copy using a manual loop look horrible in comparison to a memcpy, as expected by intuition.
+With the compiler optimization level set to O1, the timing of the array copy using a manual loop looks horrible in comparison to a memcpy, as expected by intuition.

 	timing manual copy of varying array sizes 1,000,000 times